transposit-connectors/mc-transposit-eng/runbooks/frontend_only_proxy.md

 ## Remap the s3 bucket that serves the static assets to localhost
 Add the following to /etc/hosts

 `127.0.0.1  s3-us-west-2.amazonaws.com`

 *You may need to restart chrome to nuke caches when when you toggle on/off the host*

-## Build docker
+## Build and run docker

+Build docker one time.
+You probably don't need to do this often.

-docker-compose -f docker/frontend_only/dev.yml build
+`docker-compose -f docker/frontend_only/dev.yml build`

-## Run docker
+Run docker

-If you hit production, chrome often caches such that if you switch back your /etc/hosts, it doesn't take effect unless you restart chrome.
-So my work around is to always have /etc/hosts redirect the s3 bucket to my server, and then I have 2 proxy configs, one that passes everything through, and another that passes demo -> dev. docker-compose -f docker/frontend_only/dev.yml up
+`docker-compose -f docker/frontend_only/dev.yml up`

 ## Download mc artifacts from CircleCI
-So you probably only need to download these artifacts once unless something major changes on the frontend.
+You probably only need to download and install these artifacts once unless something major changes on the frontend.

 Go to [CircleCI](https://circleci.com/gh/transposit)
 In the upper right, go to User Settings -> Personal API Tokens